-The new registration for December 2018 exam sessions will be open from 8th October.
+The new registration for March 2019 exam sessions is open until January 25.
 Applicants will have an opportunity to take paper-based versions of the following exams: KET, PET, FCE and CAE.
 During the registration candidates should submit at our centre the following documents: • A photo copy of the National ID or passport; • Filled registration form available to download from our web site; • The Bank payment slip;

 NAEC provides a wide range of tests and other instruments for assessment of achievement and competences, from school exams to certification tests for public servants.
-For more than 14 years NAEC has been the sole managing body for the large scale, high-stake exams in Georgia at the interface between secondary and tertiary education During that period it introduced computer based and computer adaptive testing techniques for efficient and secure administration of the hundreds of thousands papers involved.
+For more than 14 years NAEC has been the sole managing body for the large scale, high-stake exams in Georgia.
+During that period it introduced computer based and computer adaptive testing techniques for efficient and secure administration of the hundreds of thousands papers involved.

 National Assessment and Examinations Center (NAEC) is a well-established organization serving students, teachers, educational organizations, governmental and non-governmental agencies, professional unions, ministries and the government of Georgia through the provision of valid and reliable instruments for educational assessment.
 NAEC was established on the 5th of July 2002 by the Ministry of Education and Science of Georgia.
 It is now Georgia’s largest professional organization acting in the field of educational assessment.
 The Center aims at improving the quality of education through valid, fair and reliable assessment and research.